ba66e77/wordleSolver/README.md

 1. Boot up time takes a while.
 Cache the dictionary and weighted word list to save time.
 2. Make the application stateful so you don't have to reenter all the excluded letters again every time.
 3. Handle yellow letters from Wordle; those that are present but in the wrong position.

+### Caveat Emptor
+Application is provided without warranty or guarantee of suitability.
+There's basically no error handling, so the garbage you put in will be the garbage it spits out.
+Author takes no responsibility for outcomes of its use, up to and including death, dismemberment, sad-panda feelings, self-loathing, scorn of friends and neighbors, or peril of the user's eternal soul.